abhi0395/abhi0395.github.io/_pages/about.md

 ## Looking for short projects

-If you're a local undergrad (in the Bay Area) looking for short-term projects, have a look at my [research](/research) and if interests you, feel free to write to me with your interests, availability and level of programming.
+If you're an undergrad looking for short-term projects, have a look at my [research](/research) and if interests you, feel free to write to me with your interests, availability and level of programming.
 I have a few projects in mind and would be happy to discuss with you.

 <!-- My research was supervised by [Prof. Dr. Guinevere Kauffmann](https://www.mpa-garching.mpg.de/galaxyformation) and [Dr. Dylan Nelson](https://www.ita.uni-heidelberg.de/%7Ednelson/).  -->